JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 #### Recursive data structures
   - A key use of variant types
   - Functional programming is fantastic for computing over tree-structured data
-  - recursive types can refer to themselves in their own definition
+  - Recursive types can refer to themselves in their own definition
-  - similar in spirit to how C structs can be recursive (but, no pointer needed here)
+  - Similar in spirit to how C structs can be recursive (but, no pointer needed here)

 Warm-up: homebrew lists - built-in list type not needed First just int lists